celebrity

 He went on to say that the cast made a pact to not share exactly what went down.

-"They say in the show, 'What happens in Thailand stays in Thailand', but there's an off-screen White Lotus as well, with fewer deaths but just as much drama."
+"They say in the show, 'What happens in Thailand stays in Thailand', but there's an off-screen White Lotus as well, with fewer deaths but just as much drama," he said.

 Jason Isaacs, Sam Nivola, Sarah Catherine Hook and Patrick Schwarzenegger.
 Jason Isaacs, Sam Nivola, Sarah Catherine Hook and Patrick Schwarzenegger.
 Image: Getty.